This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Your resignation letter doesn’t have to be long and cover every little detail.
 In fact, the shorter the better.

-A straightforward and succinct resignation letter simply gives the company a record of your intention to part ways from an employer.
+A straightforward and succinct resignation letter simply gives the company a record of your intention to part ways.

 Most professional resignation letters are no longer than one page.
 If you feel that you can’t express yourself in a 1-page letter, then you may want to schedule a meeting with your employer to explain your departure in greater depth.